azaancheema/Flight-Management-System/README.md

 # Flight-Management-System
 Created a web application that is able to allow a user to search and reserve flights.
-Microservices and SQLs were implemented throughout the entire project.
+Microservices, N-layered Architecture and SQLs were implemented throughout the entire project.

 **Project Link:** http://35.203.95.216/FMSFrontend/login